-Flexibility of the material itself enables a specific amount of change already, but other mechanisms exist in Euglena that allows not only for adaptability but also active locomotion.
+Flexibility of the material itself enables a specific amount of change already, but other mechanisms exist in Euglena that allowing not only for adaptability but also active locomotion.

-Flexibility of Connection
+Flexibility of connection

 The connection of the skin-stripes is very interesting from a functional/geometric point of view.
 A model would help to understand the functionality of and the options provided by the connection.
-It is perhaps useful for the development of a new connection system of cladding material, or even useful as a model for the connections of monocoque elements.
-Monocoque - French for "single" (mono) and "shell" (coque) - is a construction technique that supports structural load using an object's external skin.
-This stands in contrast with using an internal framework (or truss) that is then covered with a non-load-bearing skin.
-Monocoque construction was first widely used in aircraft, starting in the 1930s.
-The first association of a biologists to transfer the principle to a technical membrane must fail - "soft" membranes are pre-stressed to maintain stability under different loading conditions.
+It is perhaps useful for the development of a new connection system of cladding material, or even useful as a model for the connections of monocoque elements.1 The first association of a biologists to transfer the principle to a technical membrane must fail - "soft" membranes are pre-stressed to maintain stability under different loading conditions.
 A rigid frame would have to be used where a soft membrane could be attached to.

-Movement Mechanism
+Movement mechanism